fogbender/b2b-saaskit/src/content/setup/posthog.md

 1. Save the project API key with `doppler secrets set PUBLIC_POSTHOG_KEY`

-1. Since free PostHog is limited to only one project, let's save the same values for production with `doppler secrets set --config prd PUBLIC_POSTHOG_KEY`

 1. Restart `doppler run yarn dev` to move to the next section of the tutorial